MSc Autism and Neurodivergence

 Students will explore ADHD from a medical and neuro-affirmative perspective, considering the tensions between these viewpoints.
 Students will learn about the different presentations of ADHD and consider the lived experience of people with ADHD.
 It also aims to provide a comprehensive account of contemporary knowledge about the causes, possible treatments, and supportive strategies for people with ADHD.
 The student to be able to combine these personal and scientific perspectives.

-The summative assessment for this module includes a 1000 word case study and a 1500 word theoretical essay.
+The summative assessment for this module includes a 1000-word case study and a 1500-word theoretical essay.

 Atypical speech, language and motor development

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

 Social, cultural, and ethical issues

-This module will cover cultural variations, and the impact of social organization and culture on morals, values, and social expectation.
+This module will cover cultural variations, and the impact of social organisation and culture on morals, values, and social expectation.
 It will enable students to make appropriate decisions about consent, confidentiality, discrimination, exploitation, fairness, duty of care, and other ethical and moral quandaries in professional practice.

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

-And one of the following:
+And ONE of the following modules

-Well-being and health:
+Well-being and health

 This module provides an understanding of the role of positive psychology and other theoretical approaches to well-being within an overall strategy of improvement of quality of living.
 Student will learn about the links between happiness and well-being, and about positive psychology and well-being interventions.

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

 OR

-Intellectual Disabilities:
+Intellectual Disabilities

 Students will learn about the presentations and aetiology of intellectual disability or impairment and the impact of these on the individual.
 It also looks at co-morbidity of intellectual impairment with other neurodevelopmental conditions and effective support and services for individuals.
 The module will also consider the social model of disability, as well as examining the importance of neuro-affirmative approaches.
 Students will also consider related issues such as the criminal justice system and safeguarding.

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

 Accreditation and Careers

 This programme is quality assured by Middlesex University and you will receive a Middlesex award on successful completion.
-You can view the Middlesex Research Degree Regulations here.

-The courses also cover the curriculum within the “Expertise Level” of training as outlined by the Scottish Government / NHS for Education Scotland Training Plan for Autism (the most comprehensive guidelines on autism training to date).
+The courses also covers the curriculum within the “Expertise Level” of training as outlined by the Scottish Government / NHS for Education Scotland Training Plan for Autism (the most comprehensive guidelines on autism training to date).

 Fees 2024-25